 Unfortunately the vast majority only set foot on the gorgeous Caribbean islands in North Honduras, but there are so many more beautiful places to see in Honduras.

 All the recommendations, travel tips, things to do and places to visit in Honduras are based on my own experiences extensively traveling in Honduras.
 On my multiple trips I have seen a fair share about the good, the bad and the ugly which you will all discover in this travel blog.

 Please let me inspire you to see a whole different world beyond the Bay Islands.
 However, when you travel to Honduras don’t skip these pristine tourist destinations either.
 Honduras has immediate access to the world’s second-largest barrier reef and, therefore, offers one of the best diving and snorkeling experience in the Caribbean.

 The beauty of the magnificent landscapes in Honduras and the potential for limitless adventures have proven to be irresistible for the adventure traveler.
 But it is hard to spread the word about a country that has a pretty unstable image to those that have been fed with negative stories about traveling in Honduras.

-More about safety issues in Honduras later, or even better start with this little video about all my recent adventures and latest Honduras travel tips to see with your own eyes how amazing it can be to travel to Honduras.
+More about safety issues in Honduras later.
+Lets start with this little video about all my recent adventures and latest Honduras travel tips to see with your own eyes how amazing it can be to travel to Honduras.

 Now let’s look into all those amazing Honduras tourist attractions.